lebriggs/analysis-plan-canva/README.md

 Visit [A Data Pre-Analysis Plan Using Canva](https://lebriggs.com/talk/dataplan/) to access the accompanying workshop resources including:

-* instructions for the workshop
+* Instructions for the workshop
-* presentation slides
+* Presentation slides
 * Canva whiteboard
-* canine health dataset consisting of a male German Shepherd Dog's offspring data
+* Canine health dataset consisting of a male German Shepherd Dog's offspring data

 ## Version Of R